w3f/polkadot-wiki/docs/maintain-guides-secure-validator.md

 ## Conclusions

-- Do not expose validators to the public internet, they should only be accessible by allowed parties.
-Therefore, we propose a layered approach in which the validators are isolated from the internet and connect to the Polkadot network via an intermediate layer of public-facing nodes.

 - At the moment, Polkadot/Substrate can't interact with HSM/SGX, so we need to provide the signing key seeds to the validator machine.
 This key is kept in memory for signing operations and persisted to disk (encrypted with a password).